Céad Míle Fáilte! (A Hundred-Thousand Welcomes!)

 - Complete Enrolment at Orientation

-You can find more information on completing these tasks here.
+You can find more information about completing these tasks here.

 To activate your UL Student Account you must: Change your Initial Password and Register for the Self-Service Password Reset.

 Once your UL Student Account has been activated you will have access to the Student Administration Portal and a range of computer resources both on and off campus.